 We’ve talked a lot about spinal cord injuries here but it’s important not to forget, that’s not the only disease that’s strongly associated with incontinence.
-Incontinence is often caused by other neurologic conditions such as Multiple Sclerosis, Parkinson’s Disease, Stroke and Spina Bifida.
+Other neurological disorders such as Multiple Sclerosis, Parkinson’s Disease, Stroke and Spina Bifida are often the cause of incontinence.
 In each of these cases incontinence can have a huge economic, physical and psychological impact.
 So with that in mind, this week we’ve got a few questions from customers with these diagnoses!

-1. Why is incontinence associated with these neurological conditions?
+1. Why is incontinence associated with these neurological disorders?

 2. How does incontinence impact quality of life for men with neurological disorders?

 Short answer here – it has a huge impact.
 The exact amount varies by person, by diagnosis and by their stage of illness.
 However, study after study has concluded that incontinence has a negative impact on health related quality of life assessments.

 For example, one study indicated that 96% of individuals with MS reported bladder problems with 41% indicating they were moderately or greatly bothered by it.
 In addition, 31% reported that urinary problems impacted their emotional health, ability to perform household chores (22%) and physical recreation (28%).

 Five different studies have suggested that incontinent stroke patients have impaired functioning, lower life satisfaction and a higher rate of institutionalization compared with stroke patients who are continent.
 Twelve months after their stroke, 45% of incontinent survivors were institutionalized, compared to 5% of survivors without urinary incontinence.

 3. Do all men with these neurological disorders have urinary incontinence?

 No. Not everyone will have incontinence; however, a majority will, particularly as degenerative diseases like MS or Parkinson’s develop.